lateinit-apps/guitar-app/docs/various-ideas.md

 ## Online tablature recorder/player

 Try it out [here](https://1j01.github.io/guitar/).
-Possible can help to record some demo input for our db to avoid copyright strikes in detour of .gp5.
+Possibly can help to record some demo input for our DB to avoid copyright strikes in detour of `.gp5`.
 Will require some parser, unfortunately.

 [Sauce](https://github.com/1j01/guitar).